samgoree/data-science-notes/_chapters/9-statistical_inference.md

 ![](../assets/images/random2.png)

-Normal distributions come up all over statistics because of a key result called the *central limit theorem*: the sum of many independent and identically distributed random variables is normally distributed.
-In practice what that means is that statisticians can assume that all sorts of continuous random variables are normally distributed without being too wrong.
+Normal distributions come up all over statistics because of a key result called the *central limit theorem*: the sum of many independent and identically distributed (iid) random variables is normally distributed.
+In practice what that means is that statisticians can usually assume that all sorts of continuous random variables are normally distributed, because their values are the sum of many iid random variables.

 The actual functional form that produces this curve is a little complicated:
 $$
 \mathcal{N}(x;\mu, \sigma^2) = \frac{1}{\sqrt{2\pi\sigma^2}} e^{- \frac{(x - \mu)^2}{2\sigma^2}}
 $$
+The function contains many unusual symbols:

+* The script N is the name of our function.
+N(x) is the height of the curve at point x on the x-axis.
-The function contains many unusual symbols, such as the script N, semicolon, square root symbol, numbers pi and e and variables x, mu and sigma.
-The semicolon is just notation, specifying that two of the parameters of the function are shape parameters ("the normal distribution value for x with mean mu and standard deviation sigma is...").
-Mu (μ) specifies the center of the distribution and Sigma (σ) squared controls the width of the curve.
-X is the actual input to the function, and N(x) is the height of the curve at point x on the x-axis.
+* The semicolon is just notation, specifying that two of the parameters of the function are shape parameters ("the normal distribution value for x with mean mu and standard deviation sigma is...").
+* Mu (μ) is a parameter which specifies the center of the distribution.
+* Sigma (σ) squared is a parameter that controls the width of the curve.
+We write it as "sigma squared" rather than giving it its own variable name for historical reasons.
+* X is the actual input to the function.

 Some things that you can prove about the normal distribution using calculus: